top of page

 This is the only kind of AI image you will

-find on my pages
+find on my pages - the kind makling fun of it.

 Beyond weird hands and fingers, there are a few other big tells.
 Look closely at eyes—AI often makes them uneven, glassy, or slightly “off” in direction.
 Teeth can look too perfect or strangely blended together.
 Hair and backgrounds tend to melt or blur into each other with no clear structure.
 Jewelry, glasses, and patterns (like shirts or logos) often come out warped, asymmetrical, or inconsistent.